SergiiGlad/awsjuniorhiringday/solution1/README.md

 ```

-Information about created stacks and site name
+Information about created stacks and output the url of the website
 ```
 aws cloudformation describe-stacks --stack-name demo-site